tywalch/electrodb/README.md

 Another change to pagination involves the "auto-pagination" used with the `.go()` method.
 Prior to 2.0.0 the `.go()` method would paginate through all _query_ results automatically.
 This was not the behavior for `scan` which caused some confusion.
 All queries and and query-like methods (scan, find, match, etc) now query a single page by default.
 You can use the [query options](#query-options) `pages` and `limit` to instruct electrodb to automatically iterate through multiple pages, or use `pages: 'all'` to have electrodb automatically exhaust pagination.

 Checkout the section [#pagination-query-options] to read more on this topic and to find an example of how to perform pagination with ElectroDB 2.0.0.

+## Pagination with a string cursor
+All ElectroDB `query` and `scan` operations return a `cursor`, which is a stringified and copy of DynamoDB's `LastEvaluatedKey` with a `base64url` encoding.
+Read the section [Pagination Cursor](#pagination-cursor) to learn more about how the cursor is formed and how to use it to accomplish pagination in ElectroDB.

 # Version 1 Migration
 This section is to detail any breaking changes made on the journey to a stable 1.0 product.